jacobian/djangobook.com/chapter04.rst

 The Django template system deliberately is not a full-fledged programming language and thus does not allow you to execute arbitrary Python statements.
 (More on this idea in the section "Philosophies and Limitations.")
-However, it's quite a common template requirement to compare two values and display something if they're equal--and Django provides an ``{% ifequal %}`` tag for that purpose.
+However, it's quite a common template requirement to compare two values and display something if they're equal -- and Django provides an ``{% ifequal %}`` tag for that purpose.

 The ``{% ifequal %}`` tag compares two values and displays everything between ``{% ifequal %}`` and ``{% endifequal %}`` if the values are equal.